 Sudan has become the 159th Contracting State to the 1958 New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards.
-On 26 March 2018, Sudan deposited its instrument of accession to the Convention with the UN Secretary General. … Continue reading
+On 26 March 2018, Sudan deposited its instrument of accession to the Convention with the UN Secretary General.
+In accordance with its article XII (2), the Convention will enter into force in Sudan on 24 June 2018.
+Continue reading

 The ICC has recently published its preliminary 2017 statistics, showing a slightly lower case load than the record-breaking 2016, but still indicating a steady long term growth.
 A total of 810 new cases were filed in 2017, involving 2316 parties from a record 142 countries.
 These newly-registered cases represented an aggregate value in dispute of over US$30.85 billion, with an average amount in dispute of US$45 million.
 Overall, these numbers demonstrate ICC’s global reach and leading position for complex, high-value disputes.